dunchen/dunchen/_posts/2021-6-21-ResIST Layer-Wise Decomposition of ResNets for Distributed Training.md

 As shown in Fig. 3, during the synchronization and repartition step following local training, each sub-ResNet will directly send each of its locally-updated blocks to the designated new sub-ResNet (i.e., the parameters are not sent to an intermediate parameter server).
 At any time step, each worker will only need sufficient memory to store a single sub-ResNet, thus limiting the memory requirements.
 Such a decentralized implementation allows parallel communication between sub-ResNets, which leads to further speedups by preventing any single machine from causing slow-downs due to communication bottlenecks in the distributed procedure.
-The implementation is easily scalable to eight or more machines, either on nodes with multiple GPUs or across distributed nodes with dedicated GPUs. % as it is possible for the training to be distributed across multiple GPUs on a single node, as well as across several compute nodes.
+The implementation is easily scalable to eight or more machines, either on nodes with multiple GPUs or across distributed nodes with dedicated GPUs.

 **This work is focused on the algorithmic level of distributed ResNet training.**
 **ResIST** significantly reduces the number of bits communicated at each synchronization round and accelerates local training with the use of shallow sub-ResNets.